Say goodbye to excessive underarm sweating with our botox anti-sweat injection hyperhidrosis treatment.

 - The treatment has been approved by Medicare in Australia since June 2012 (pregnant women excluded).

 How Long Does The Result Last?

 - This treatment gives a temporary result.
 3 or 4 treatments per year is a common patient treatment plan.

 - Typically the effectiveness of anti-sweat injections can last between 4-8 months before another treatment is needed to maintain results.

 Medicare Rebate Eligibility

-Be over the age of 12 and not pregnant.
+- Be over the age of 12 and not pregnant.

-You must have tried using a clinical strength antiperspirant (eg. Driclor - available at most chemists) for 1-2 months and this has proven unsuccessful in reducing excessive sweating or has not been tolerated.
+- You must have tried using a clinical strength antiperspirant (eg. Driclor - available at most chemists) for 1-2 months and this has proven unsuccessful in reducing excessive sweating or has not been tolerated.

 If you are meet the above eligibility criteria you will be entitled to a Medicare rebate towards the cost of anti-sweat injections 3 times per year with a 4 month gap between each treatment.

-You will need to obtain a referral from your GP to access Medicare rebates for consultation and treatment costs for anti-sweat injections.
+You will need to obtain a referral from your GP to access Medicare rebates for any consultation and treatment costs for anti-sweat injections.
 Be sure that you have read and met the Medicare eligibility criteria listed above.